-Plain steamed crab meat is one of the healthiest foods you can eat.
-For a minimal amount of calories, you get lots of protein, a multitude of minerals and several B vitamins.
+Plain steamed crab meat is one of the healthiest seafoods you can eat.
+For a minimal amount of calories, you get lots of protein, the nutrition in crab consists of a multitude of minerals and several B vitamins.
 You may want to select certain types of crab or keep your serving size small if you are at risk of developing heart disease, though.
 Some types of crab have more cholesterol or sodium than others.

-Crab meat is incredibly low in calories, and almost all of the calories come from protein.
-Blue crab meat offers just 70 calories from a 3-ounce cooked portion.
-If you prefer Alaska king crab, the same amount has around 80 calories, while a 3-ounce portion of Dungeness crab contains nearly 95 calories.
-Roughly 80 percent to 85 percent of those calories are from protein.
-The final percentage of calories are from fat and a small amount from carbohydrates.
-Avoid all that butter or cream sauce to keep your calories and fat to a minimum.
-Just 1 tablespoon of melted butter adds another 100 calories, almost all of which is from fat, particularly saturated fat.
+If you prefer Alaska king crab, the same amount has around 71 calories, while a 3-ounce portion of Dungeness crab contains nearly 73 calories.
+Roughly 85 percent of those calories are from protein.
+The final percentage of calories are from fat and a small amount from the carbs in crab.

 - USDA National Nutrient Database for Standard Reference: Crustaceans, Crab, Blue, Cooked, Moist Heat